 The BPEC Gas Foundation gas safety training course has been designed to provide a route into the gas industry for individuals who do not currently hold the pre-requisite qualifications necessary to undertake assessments under the Accredited Certification Scheme (ACS) for Individual Gas Fitting Operatives.

-You will need to be 19 years old or above and will be required to pass a BPEC aptitude test before being accepted onto the course.
+You will need to be 19 years old or above and will be required to pass a BPEC aptitude test before being accepted on the course.
 You will also need to secure some work experience with a GAS SAFE registered engineer as a recommended minimum of three days per week.

 No formal entry qualifications or experience are required but a plumbing background would be beneficial.

 This course consists of on-the-job training/experience and off-the-job training in all the skills and knowledge required by a gas engineer.
 It is essential that practical experience can be obtained from the workplace.